nicholasohjj/awesome-cs-courses/README.md

   - In this MSc course you learn how to write correct and efficient concurrent and parallel software, primarily using Java, on standard shared-memory multicore hardware.
   - The course covers basic mechanisms such as threads, locks and shared memory as well as more advanced mechanisms such as parallel streams for bulk data, transactional memory, message passing, and lock-free data structures with compare-and-swap.
   - It covers concepts such as atomicity, safety, liveness and deadlock.
-  - It covers how to measure and understand performance and scalability of parallel programs.
-  - It covers tools and methods to find bugs in concurrent programs.
+  - It covers how to measure and understand performance and scalability of parallel programs, and tools and methods to find bugs in concurrent programs.
 - [CS 5220](https://www.cs.cornell.edu/courses/cs5220/2024fa/) **Applications of Parallel Computers** *Cornell University* 💻 📝 📚
 	- How do we solve the large-scale problems of science quickly on modern computers?
 How do we measure the performance of new or existing simulation codes, and what things can we do to make them run faster?
 How can we best take advantage of features like multicore processors, vector units, and graphics co-processors?
 These are the types of questions we will address in CS 5220, Applications of Parallel Computers.
 Topics include:
 		- Single-processor architecture, caches, and serial performance tuning